gatsbyjs/gatsby/docs/docs/adding-forms.md

 }
 ```

-And now we can add a few input fields
+And now you can add a few input fields:

 ```jsx:title=src/pages/index.js
 import React from "react"